ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/plugins/css-modules.md

 # CSS Modules ™️

-A Greenwood plugin for authoring [**CSS Modules ™️**](https://github.com/css-modules/css-modules), that is a modest implementation of [the specification](https://github.com/css-modules/icss).
+A plugin for authoring [**CSS Modules ™️**](https://github.com/css-modules/css-modules), that is a modest implementation of [the specification](https://github.com/css-modules/icss).
 See the [plugin's README](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-css-modules) for complete usage information.

 > This is NOT to be confused with [CSS Module _Scripts_](https://web.dev/articles/css-module-scripts), which Greenwood already supports.